What is CJI?

 CJIS stands for Criminal Justice Information Services and is the largest division of the FBI.
 It was created in 1992 and includes several departments such as the National Crime Information Center (NCIC) and the Integrated Automated Fingerprint Identification System (IAFIS) to mention a few.
 The CJIS works with law enforcement, national security, and intelligence agencies across the United States.
 The services it provides include access to databases, biometric services, analysis and reporting on crime, background checks, and more.

-The CJIS established a set of security standards called the CJIS Security Policy.
+The CJIS established a set of security standards called the CJIS Security Policy and outlines how organizations must ensure the security of criminal justice information.
 Individuals and organizations that handle CJI must comply with it to ensure that sensitive information remains secure.
 Failure to meet these security standards (which we’ll dive into in a bit) can result in access to CJI being revoked, having to pay fines, and even facing criminal charges.

-The CJIS Security Policy outlines how organizations must ensure the security of criminal justice information.
 The security requirements are divided into 13 policy areas:

 - Information exchange agreements: An agreement between parties that share CJI with each other which specifies their roles, responsibilities, and security safeguards.